goabstract/Awesome-Design-Tools/README.md

 ### Collaboration Tools

 Looking to try some tools for agile design and development collaboration?
-Good idea because such tools make the lives of designers and developers much easier.
-Agile methods promote productivity, better planning, smooth remote processes, easier designer developer collaboration and less stress for all the team.
+Good idea because such tools make the lives of designers and developers much easier, save time and improve productivity.
 Well, you know all that in Slack-driven era.
 Here you'll find the best collaboration tools for product teams:

 * [Airtable](https://airtable.com/) — part spreadsheet, part database, and entirely flexible, teams use Airtable to organize their work, their way.
 * [Appear.in](https://appear.in/) — a simple video collaboration tool.